 – [Sanjeet] When you solve something like this and you save time effort and you enhance somebody’s life and make it efficient.
 That is what IoT is all about.

 – [Ryan] Yeah and I think it’s important for people to understand that every player in an IoT solution has a role.
 And if we stay in those lanes, I think we have the best chance of succeeding.
-So for instance, in what you just talked about the individuals who are kind of more on that, the side of the use case interacting with the animals and kind of working on the farms, they know the use case they know the problem they’re trying to solve.
+So for instance, in what you just talked about the individuals who are kind of more on that, the side of the Applications interacting with the animals and kind of working on the farms, they know the Applications they know the problem they’re trying to solve.
 They know who’s gonna be part in interacting with it.
 And they have that information that’s critical to those early steps of the solution, and then bring in the correct partners who can help them now figure out the right connectivity, the right hardware, the right dashboard or kind of user interface that the end user is going to interact with.
 I think all of that is super critical.
 And if people really just display those play kind of in their lanes, kind of in that example, you just said I think is the best chance for success with the IoT deployment to actually solve a real problem and make an impact in people’s lives in their business.
 And I think that at the end of the day is the overall goal of IoT.
 And I think we’re getting closer to being able to do that more efficiently and better across all different industries.

 – [Sanjeet] I agree with you I agree with you wholeheartedly on this.

 – [Ryan] One of the, I wanted to ask you just kind of internally just expand a little bit more on your smart city accelerator program and talk a little bit more about your all’s partnership process and kind of what you do to find the right match and to line up the right organizations.
 ‘Cause I think there’s probably some takeaways from that philosophy and strategy that you guys have that could help other organizations out there looking to find the right piece of the right partners to help solve their problem and hopefully lead to in a successful IoT solution.